gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 To ensure that SELinux permissions do not prevent the `teleport-updater` binary from installing/removing Teleport versions, the updater package will configure SELinux contexts to allow changes to all required paths.

+To ensure that `teleport` package removal does not interfere with `teleport-updater`, package removal will run `apt purge` (or `yum` equivalent) while ensuring that `/etc/teleport.yaml` and `/var/lib/teleport` are not purged.
+Failure to do this could result in `/etc/teleport.yaml` being removed when an operator runs `apt purge` at a later date.

 #### Failure Conditions

 If the new version of Teleport fails to start, the installation of Teleport is reverted as described above.